12 Oct Planning a kitchen extension the right way

 6 Pressing go

-Place your order for the new kitchen about 12 weeks before it is needed on site.
+Try to place your order for the new kitchen about 12 weeks before it is needed on site.
 Bespoke kitchens take a little longer and this gives you contingency if there are extended lead times on any products.

 You don’t have to go it alone

 Whether you decide to project manage yourself or go with a business like ours, planning a new kitchen extension is a big investment in your time and your property.
 But it does offer you a real opportunity to get the kitchen and family space of your dreams.
-Spend time up front, really deciding what it is you want from the space and then instruct the right team of professionals to deliver it for you.
+Spend time up front, really deciding what it is you want from the space.
+Then then instruct the right team of professionals to deliver it for you.

 Talk to us about your plans for a new kitchen extension at firstname.lastname@example.org or call us on 01342 313133.
 For some inspiration on kitchen extension projects we’ve managed for our customers, check out this beautiful modern farmhouse in Uckfield.